Lizz1102/WebAPIs-.Net6-.NET7/README.md

 <details>
      <summary>REST</summary>
      <p>
-       - REST is a design concept.
+       &emsp;&emsp;- REST is a design concept.
-       - Rest builds on the foundation of HTTP, utilizing its methods, URIs, status codes, and other features to create a scalable and standardized architecture for building web APIs.
+       &emsp;&emsp;- Rest builds on the foundation of HTTP, utilizing its methods, URIs, status codes, and other features to create a scalable and standardized architecture for building web APIs.
 The principles of REST are designed to align with the capabilities and characteristics of the HTTP protocol.
      </p>
 </details>